Han dynasty

-The Han dynasty (Note: /ˈhæn/, /ˈhɑːn/; 漢朝 (汉朝, Hàncháo)) was an imperial dynasty of China (202 BC – 9 AD, 25–220 AD) established by Liu Bang and ruled by the House of Liu.
-The dynasty was preceded by the short-lived Qin dynasty (221–206 BC) and a warring interregnum known as the Chu–Han Contention (206–202 BC), and it was succeeded by the Three Kingdoms period (220–280 AD).
-The dynasty was briefly interrupted by the Xin dynasty (9–23 AD) established by the usurping regent Wang Mang, and is thus separated into two periods—the Western Han (202 BC – 9 AD) and the Eastern Han (25–220 AD).
-Spanning over four centuries, the Han dynasty is considered a golden age in Chinese history, and had a permanent impact on Chinese identity in later periods.
-The majority ethnic group of modern China refer to themselves as the "Han people" or "Han Chinese".
-The spoken Chinese and written Chinese are referred to respectively as the "Han language" and "Han characters".
+The Han dynasty (202 BC – 9 AD, 25–220 AD) was an imperial dynasty of China established by Liu Bang, and preceded by the short-lived Qin dynasty (221–206 BC) and the interregnum known as the Chu–Han Contention (206–202 BC).
+It was succeeded by the Three Kingdoms period (220–280 AD) and also briefly interrupted by the Xin dynasty (9–23 AD) established by the usurping regent Wang Mang.
+It is thus separated into two periods—the Western Han (202 BC – 9 AD) and the Eastern Han (25–220 AD).
+The Han dynasty is considered a golden age in Chinese history, impacting Chinese identity in later periods.
+The majority ethnic group of modern China refer to themselves as the "Han people", while spoken Chinese and written Chinese are referred to respectively as the "Han language" and "Han characters".

 The Han emperor was at the pinnacle of Han society and culture.
-He presided over the Han government but shared power with both the nobility and the appointed ministers who came largely from the scholarly gentry class.
-The Han Empire was divided into areas directly controlled by the central government called commanderies, as well as a number of semi-autonomous kingdoms.
-These kingdoms gradually lost all vestiges of their independence, particularly following the Rebellion of the Seven States.
-From the reign of Emperor Wu onward, the Chinese court officially sponsored Confucianism in education and court politics, synthesized with the cosmology of later scholars such as Dong Zhongshu.

-The Han dynasty oversaw periods of economic prosperity as well as significant growth in the money economy that had first been established during the Zhou dynasty (c.
+He presided over the Han government but shared power with both the nobility and the appointed ministers, who came largely from the scholarly gentry class.
+The Han Empire was divided into commanderies directly controlled by the central government and also semi-autonomous kingdoms.
+These kingdoms gradually lost their autonomy, particularly following the Rebellion of the Seven States.
+From the reign of Emperor Wu onward, the Chinese court officially sponsored Confucianism in education and court politics, synthesizing it with the cosmology of Dong Zhongshu.
+The Han dynasty experienced periods of economic prosperity as well as significant growth in the money economy, which had first been established during the Zhou dynasty (c.
 1050–256 BC).
 The coinage minted by the central government in 119 BC remained the standard in China until the Tang dynasty (618–907 AD).
-The period saw a number of modest institutional innovations.
-To finance its military campaigns and the settlement of newly conquered frontier territories, the Han government nationalised private salt and iron industries in 117 BC, creating government monopolies that were later repealed during the Eastern period.
-There were significant advances in science and technology during the Han period, including the emergence of papermaking, rudders for steering ships, negative numbers in mathematics, raised-relief maps, hydraulic-powered armillary spheres for astronomy, and seismometers that discerned the cardinal direction of distant earthquakes by use of inverted pendulums.
+To finance its military campaigns and settlement of newly conquered frontier territories, the Han government nationalized private salt and iron industries in 117 BC, creating government monopolies that were later repealed during the Eastern Han period.
+There were significant advances in science and technology during the Han period, including the invention of papermaking, rudders for steering ships, negative numbers in mathematics, raised-relief maps, hydraulic-powered armillary spheres for astronomy, and seismometers that discerned the cardinal direction of distant earthquakes by use of inverted pendulums.